Insider's Guide to Banner Life Insurance - Ratings & Pricing

 In addition to this regulation, the life insurance industry also relies on third-party assessments of each life insurance company’s overall financial strength and stability.

-The company that the insurance industry primarily uses to assess the financial strength of each life insurance company is A.M.
-Best.
+The insurance industry and consumers primarily use two companies to assess the financial strength and stability of each provider.
+These are A.M.
+Best and Comdex.

 A.M.
 Best's Report on Banner Life Insurance Company